 November 2013: Defence strategy in Europe

 In late November, Dr Julian Richards spoke at a symposium at the Link Campus University in Rome, concerning the changing dynamics of European defence capability and strategy in the face of budget cuts.
 In early December, the EU will hold a Justice and Home Affairs Council meeting dedicated to questions of defence and security.
 The issue of Europe’s long-running but largely unsuccessful Common Security and Defence Policy (CSDP) is likely to loom large, especially in relation to the proposed formation of a Mediterranean Task Force.
-Full details of the symposium can be seen here.

 November 2013: Prebend House Advanced Seminars

 A number have taken place this term, with Prebend House full to bursting.
 Appearances have included Professor Alan Woodward from the University of Surrey, Professor Geoff Sloan from the University of Reading, Lord Powell – Foreign Policy Advisor to Lady Margaret Thatcher, and the Rt Hon Hazel Blears MP.